ggandor/leap.nvim/README.md

-This was just a teaser - mind that while Leap has deeply thought-through, opinionated defaults, its small(ish) but comprehensive API makes it flexible: you can configure it to resemble other similar plugins, extend it with custom targeting methods, and even do arbitrary actions with the selected target(s) - read on to dig deeper.
+This was just a teaser - mind that while Leap has deeply thought-through, opinionated defaults, its small(ish) but comprehensive API makes it flexible: you can configure it to resemble other similar plugins, extend it with custom targeting methods, and even do arbitrary actions with the selected target - read on to dig deeper.

 - [Design considerations in detail](#design-considerations-in-detail)